-In June of 1863 Aaron and his brother Jesse and their father Isaac appear on the roster of Earnest's Defense Company Montgomery County.
+In June of 1863 Aaron and his father Isaac appear on the roster of Earnest's Defense Company in Montgomery County.
 This was a local defense company under the control of the Confederate army.
-The commander, Captain Jeremiah Earnest, was captured by the federal forces in the fall of 1863 and hanged for murder late in 1864.
+The commander, Captain Jeremiah Earnest, was captured by the federal forces in the fall of 1863 and hanged for murder in the spring of 1864.
 Whether the Sanders men were active participants in the company is unknown.
 Later events would show that some of them were not firmly committed to the Confederate cause.

-In February of 1864 Aaron’s young brother Jesse enlisted in the Union cavalry.
+In February of 1864 Aaron’s young brother Jesse enlisted in the Union 4th cavalry, Company D.

-In March 1864 Aaron’s father Isaac enlisted in the Union cavalry, then in a skirmish near Dardanelle on May 17, 1864, he and many other men were separated from their unit during the confusion of the fighting.Whether he returned to the unit at a later time is unclear.
+In March 1864 Aaron’s father Isaac enlisted in the Union 4th Cavalry, Company K, then in a skirmish near Dardanelle on May 17, 1864, he and many other men were separated from their unit during the confusion of the fighting.Whether he returned to the unit at a later time is unclear.
 Many records and muster rolls have been lost.